 As Mental Health Month continues to unfold throughout May, many organizations are taking much-needed action to better address the deeply connected issues of mental health and addiction.

-We are thrilled to see these organizations taking action, and have posted previously about the need to properly recognize and treat co-occurring disorders.
 To inspire increased awareness and policy reform around depression and addiction specifically, Families for Depression Awareness (FFDA) announced a partnership with the NOW Campaign, a national non-partisan initiative that pushes for improvements in mental health and addiction policy.

 A core part of the alliance’s rally for change is a six-part candidate pledge that it is asking presidential candidates, other policy makers, and influential business leaders to take to ensure that increased access, innovation, and integration are part of a new approach to transforming mental health and addiction treatment.